Skip to content

 494. Wheel Horse and Copper & Cask: Four Bottles That Punch Way Above Their Price

-Stephen Corrigan of Latitude Beverage pours 4 bottles — Wheel Horse Barrel Master Bourbon & Rye plus Copper and Cask Small Batch 16 and a Sauternes cask finish.
+Stephen Corrigan of Latitude Beverage pours four expressions — Wheel Horse Barrel Master Bourbon & Rye plus Copper & Cask Small Batch 16 and a Sauternes finish — all under $85.

 The Bourbon Road Media Player